✦ Summer 2026 · 5 Days of Hands-On Fun

 What a typical day looks like.

-Two focused blocks every day: AI first, then hands-on robotics.
+Two focused blocks every day: AI first, then hands-on machine learning.

 1. 9:00 — 11:00 am